McNamara84/elmo/README.md

   The type of gravity field model being described.
   - Data type: String
   - Occurrence: 1
-  - The corresponding field in the database is called: `model_type` in the `GGM_Properties` table
+  - The corresponding field in the database is described in the dedicated `Model_Type` table with id, name and description
   - Restrictions: Must be selected from a controlled list
   - Example values: `Static`, `Temporal`
   - Mapping: mapped to `<modelType>` in the XML export

 - **Mathematical Representation**

-  The mathematical framework used to represent the gravity field.
+  The set of functions used to express the gravitational potential, which are solutions of Laplace’s equation in a given coordinate system.
+The coordi-nate system determines the type of harmonics — spherical or ellipsoidal — and thus defines the mathematical form of the model.
   - Data type: String
   - Occurrence: 1
-  - The corresponding field in the database is called: `math_representation` in the dedicated math representation table
+  - The corresponding field in the database is described in the dedicated `Mathematical_Representation` table with id, name and description
   - Restrictions: Must be selected from a controlled list
   - Example values: `Spherical harmonics`, `Ellipsoidal harmonics`
   - Mapping: mapped to `<mathematicalRepresentation>` in the XML export